killerchip/token-query/README.md

 ```

+See [`react-query`](https://github.com/tannerlinsley/react-query) for more details

 ### tokenExpired

-This function will be called to determine if the token has expired.
-It accepts the current token set `TToken` and it should return `true` if the token expired.
+This function should provide the logic for determining if the authentication token expired or not.

 ```
 tokenExpired: (token: TToken) => boolean;